ryan95f/yamlator/README.md

 ## How to run the CLI

-Assuming you have a YAML and Yamlator files, the CLI can be executed with:
+Assuming you have the YAML and Yamlator files, the CLI can be executed with:

 ```bash
 yamlator <path-to-yaml-file> -s <path-to-yamlator-schema>